Are you a family caregiver who feels isolated from family and friends?

 HAYFT is Elizz-shorthand for, “How are you feeling today?” and it’s a question that we ask all caregivers on our website.

-We’ve heard countless stories from caregivers who feel that no one understands their struggle because no one has ever bothered to ask and, especially, listen to the reply.
+We’ve heard countless stories from family caregivers who feel that no one understands their struggle because no one has ever bothered to ask and, especially, listen to their reply.

 Elizz is here to change that perspective.